tigergraph/ecosys/k8s/docs/04-manage/backup-and-restore/backup-restore-by-kubectl-tg.md

-  --max-retry :                 set max times of retry for each backup --max-backup-file :           set the max number of files you want to retain --max-reserved-day :          set the max number of days you want to retain these backups -y :                          yes to all questions
+  --max-retry :                 set max times of retry for each backup --max-backup-file :           set the max number of files you want to retain --max-reserved-day :          set the max number of days you want to retain these backups
+  --backup-clean-policy:        set the backup clean policy for backup CR, available policy: Delete, Retain, default is Delete for backup schedule
+  --min-retry-duration:         set the min duration between two retries, the format is like "5s","10m","1h","1h20m5s"
+  --max-retry-duration:         set the max duration between two retries, the format is like "5s","10m","1h","1h20m5s"
+  --force-delete-after-max-retries:
+                                set if the backup CR should be deleted after max retry, default is false -y :                          yes to all questions

   Followings are about the configuration of different destination: